 Do you have a wasp infestation?
-Contact Plunkett’s today to rid your home of unwanted visitors!
+Contact Plunkett’s today for wasp pest control services to rid your space of stinging insects!

-Most of the time, wasps just enter the house through open windows and doors.
+Most of the time, wasps just enter your home through open windows and doors.
 If you want to leave your windows open, make sure they have screens.

 During the spring and summer, wasps will often build nests around entrances and doorways to your home.
 They choose these areas because they’re commonly covered, which helps protect their nests from Mother Nature.
 The placement of their nests makes it easy for them to sneak into your home through the front door as you come and go.

-Plunkett’s can rid your home of a current infestation as well as prevent future wasp issues.
-Our stinging insects service includes inspection, treatment, and removal of active nests found during inspection.
+Plunkett’s can rid your home of a current infestation and prevent future wasp issues.
+Our stinging insects services include inspection, treatment, and removal of active nests.

 Frequently Asked Questions